Bootstrap Percolation in Random Graphs of Unbounded Rank: Random graphs with a finite number of vertex types

 Instead of exploring the final set of infected vertices $\mathbb{D} (G(n,\cV_{L,K}^d))$ by generations as described in Section~\ref{sec:con}, we use a \textit{sequential process} that results in the same set of infected vertices.
 The idea is that in each step we only explore the effect on the system triggered by one infected vertex.
 For this, at the beginning of each iteration, we uniformly select an infected vertex from the set of unexplored infected vertices.
 Denote this vertex by $i$.
-We then explore all edges that vertex $i$ sends to uninfected vertices.
-We then reduce the threshold value of each receiving vertex by $1$.
+We then explore all edges that vertex $i$ sends to uninfected vertices and reduce the threshold value of each receiving vertex by $1$.
 If the threshold of a receiving vertex reaches $0$, then this vertex is infected and we include it in the set of unexplored infected vertices.
 Then, after we have updated the threshold of all vertices that received an edge from vertex $i$, we remove the vertex $i$ from the set of unexplored infected vertices.
 The effect of this vertex has now been explored.
 We repeat the iteration until there are no more unexplored infected vertices left.